garvbox-net/infra-ng/docs/infra-design.md

 ## DNS

-`garvbox.net` domain currently using NameCheap DNS
+`garvbox.net` domain currently using NameCheap DNS.
+This is up for renewal pretty soon - looking at alternatives.
-Up for renewal pretty soon - looking at alternatives.
+**Update** - Feb 2022 - Moved to CloudFlare DNS along with dynamic IP updaters across three sites, working OK.
+CF has better support for LetsEncrypt automated renewal using DNS-01 challenge - allowing wildcards

-Noted that Namecheap has a limit of 150 records in a domain, should be enough for hosting a lot of services
+### Application Subdomains
-**DECISION:** Move to CloudFlare DNS as it has better support for LetsEncrypt automated renewal using DNS-01 challenge - allowing wildcards
+Public subdomains offer offer a simple way of managing multiple services per site. eg. could have `homeassistant.deltasite.garvbox.net` redirecting to `deltasite.garvbox.net` for easy public access and allowing traefik to route appropriately by name.

-CNAME Records offer a simple way of redirecting a bunch of services to one name. eg. could have `homeassistant.deltasite.garvbox.net` redirecting to `deltasite.garvbox.net` for easy public access and allowing traefik to route appropriately by name.
+This would require some integration with whatever deployment management solution (standalone script or hook) to add CNAME records on deployment as mentioned in requirements above.

 Example DNS Record:
 ```